 As Matt Jordan, one of the architects behind “Look Out House,” the third-prize winner in Architects Southwest Zombie Safe House competition (designing houses for the Zombie apocalypse), told The Economist: “it needs to be simple and sustainable, capable of generating its own energy, food and water, and of managing its waste [...]
 This takes the ideas of 'off the grid' and 'sustainability' to great lengths, helping to push the boundaries and envision how we might live if our modern conveniences were stripped from us.”
 Extremely Sustainable Design (ESD).

-And in the end (literally), ESD comes down to designing buildings that work with nature, rather than against her.
+And in the end (literally), ESD comes down to designing buildings that works with nature, rather than against her.

 Indeed, seen this way, apocalyptic architecture is really no different from utopian architecture.
 As John McMorrough writes in “Design for the Apocalypse:”